Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-To collect more input from the community, the Transit Commission held three Public Information Meetings in late 2022, has accepted comments online and on paper, and is conducting a comprehensive survey.
-The commission has also created these FAQ’s and has posted all relevant documents.
-No decisions have been made.
-After thorough and careful consideration, the Commission anticipates making a recommendation to the City Council for its consideration in late Spring.
+To gather more input from the community, the Transit Commission held three Public Information Meetings, accepted comments online and on paper, and conducted a comprehensive survey.
+The Commission also created these FAQ’s and posted all relevant documents.
+After thorough and careful consideration, and many more discussions with both Madison Metro and our current transit provider, the Commission made a recommendation to the City Council on December 4, 2023.

-Unfortunately, no. Monona issued an RFP for the services approximately three years ago and received only two proposals.
+Monona issued an RFP for public transit approximately three years ago and received only two proposals.
 Other service providers are not interested or would substantially increase the cost of transit in Monona.
-Moreover, a consistent complaint from community members has been the lack of seamless service between any contracted provider Monona has and Madison Metro, including but not limited to the need to transfer.
-Securing another contract provider for Monona would not resolve this issue.
+Moreover, a consistent complaint from community members has been the lack of seamless service between any contracted provider Monona has had and Madison Metro, including but not limited to the need to transfer.
+Securing another contract provider for Monona, even if available, would not resolve this issue.

-Expanding to the weekends or service hours is cost prohibitive for the City’s operating budget which is where this service must be budgeted.
+Expanding service hours during the week or to the weekends using a privately contracted service is cost prohibitive for the City’s operating budget, which is where this service must be budgeted.

 For a variety of reasons, that is not possible.
 First, it is cost prohibitive for Monona.
 Second, it would be more cumbersome and expensive for riders as Express, Lift, Metro and Metro Paratransit do not operate seamlessly or honor each other’s tickets (Monona honors Metro tickets but Madison does not honor Monona’s).
 Third, valuable time would be spent waiting for buses to connect up with each other at chosen stops.
 While Monona has found Madison Metro open to working with us, it will not design their system around us.